artsandmetaphysics/goodlifeodyssey/_notes/ancient-egypt.md

 ## History

 The Egyptian priest Manetho grouped the pharaohs into 31 dynasties.
-Modern Egyptologists tend to count the early, Macedonian, and Ptolemaic pharaohs as three additional dynasties, resulting in a 34 dynasties.
-The dynasties are grouped into periods:
+Modern Egyptologists tend to count the early, Macedonian, and Ptolemaic pharaohs as three additional dynasties, for a total of 34 dynasties.
+The dynasties are grouped into the following periods (all dates are BCE and approximate):

 1. Predynastic (5000 - 3000)
 2. Early Dynastic (3000 - 2625)